mongodb-industry-solutions/AML-Fraud-prevention-Demo/README.md

 - Set up your collection for both full-text and vector search.

 Are you prepared to harness these capabilities for your projects?
 Should you encounter any roadblocks or have questions, our vibrant [developer forums](https://www.mongodb.com/community/forums/) are here to support you every step of the way.
 Or if you prefer to contact us directly at [industry.solutions@mongodb.com](mailto:industry.solutions@mongodb.com).

+## Disclaimer

+This product is not a MongoDB official product.
+Use at your own risk!